Victorlauni/Japanese-vocabulary-listening-practice/README.md

 Each word is separated by a new line charater '/n'

+Remark:
+* Only accept Japanese word (Katakana, Hiragana and Japanese Kanji)
-Remark: Katakana, hiragana and kanji will be treated as different word.
+* Katakana, hiragana and kanji will be treated as different word.